LamiyaR/Spector_Watchful_AI/README.md

 # Gender Detector Web App (YOLOv8 vs Haar Cascade)

-A chic, interactive Flask website to compare your YOLOv8 model with a Haar Cascade face detector.
-It supports **image uploads** and **webcam snapshots**.

 ## What's included
 - `app.py` — Flask server with two endpoints: